successclub/pirocket-stellar/pirocket-stellar/PIROCKET-화이트페이퍼.md

 ## 10. Conclusion

-PIROCKET represents a community-driven approach to meme coins on the Stellar network.
-With fast transactions, low fees, and a focus on community engagement, PIROCKET aims to create value through fun and accessibility. **Most importantly, PIROCKET is positioned as a future-proof cryptocurrency that prepares for the quantum computing era, ensuring that our community's assets remain secure against potential quantum computer hacking attempts.
+PIROCKET represents a community-driven approach to meme coins on the Stellar network. **As a Web3 native cryptocurrency, PIROCKET is part of the revolutionary transition from Web2 to Web3**—the blockchain-powered next generation of the internet.
+With fast transactions, low fees, and a focus on community engagement, PIROCKET aims to create value through fun and accessibility while demonstrating the power of decentralized, blockchain-based digital assets. **Most importantly, PIROCKET is positioned as a future-proof cryptocurrency that prepares for the quantum computing era, ensuring that our community's assets remain secure against potential quantum computer hacking attempts.
 As quantum computing technology advances, PIROCKET will be ready with quantum-resistant security measures, making it a safe choice for long-term holders who value both innovation and security.**

 ## 11. References